Ditch the fry bread and serve these

 Ingredients

-Meat & Toppings
+Meat and Toppings

 • 1 tablespoon olive oil

-• 1 lb.
-(16 oz.) lean (93/7) ground beef
+• 1 pound lean ground beef 93/7

 • 2 teaspoons minced garlic

-• 1 pkt. taco seasoning mix (Note 1)
+• 1 (1-ounce) packet taco seasoning mix see note 1

-• 1 can (16 oz.) undrained chili beans (Note 2)
+• 1 (16-ounce) can undrained chili beans see note 2

 Fry Bread

-• 2 tablespoons unsalted butter, melted
+• 2 tablespoons unsalted butter melted

-• 2-1/3 cup white, all-purpose flour
+• 2-1/3 cup all-purpose flour

-• 1/2 teaspoon each: instant yeast, fine sea salt
+• 1/2 teaspoon salt

-• 1 cup milk (we use whole)
+• 1 cup milk I use whole milk

 Instructions

-• PREPARE FRY BREAD: Start here so the dough can rest while preparing the meat.
+• Start with the dough so it can rest while preparing the meat.
 Meltย butter in the microwave.
-Let the butter cool back to room temperature (it's important it's not hot!)ย Microwave the milk until just warmed (Note 3), but not hot.
+Let butter cool back to room temperature.
+(Itโ€™s important itโ€™s not hot!)
+Microwave the milk until just warmed (see note 4) but not hot.
 Mix together melted butter and milk and set aside.
-In a large bowl, add the flour, sugar, baking powder, yeast, and salt.
+In a large bowl, add flour, sugar, baking powder, yeast, and salt.
 Whisk to combine.
-Add the milk mixture to the dry ingredients and stir with a wooden spoon until the dough comes together.
+Add milk mixture to the dry ingredients and stir with a wooden spoon until the dough comes together.

-The dough should be rough, shaggy, and fairly sticky, but not so sticky you can't work with it.
-Lightly flour your hands and knead the dough a few times into a ball, being careful to not overwork/over-handle the dough.
+• The dough should be rough, shaggy, and fairly sticky, but not so sticky you canโ€™t work with it.
+Lightly flour your hands and knead the dough a few times into a ball, being careful to not overwork the dough.
 Drizzle a tablespoon of vegetable oil in the bowl, turn the dough in the bowl to coat in the oil, and cover the bowl with a damp kitchen towel.
 Let rest until the meat filling is finished.
-We don't need the dough to rise, just the gluten to relax!
+You donโ€™t need the dough to rise, just the gluten to relax!

-• FRY THE BREAD: Add 1 inch of oil to a large cast iron pot and heat to 350 degrees F. Divide the rested dough into 8 equal portions (cut the ball of dough in half then half again to get 4 large triangle pieces.
+• Add 1 inch of oil to a large, cast-iron pot and heat to 350ยฐF.
+Divide the rested dough into 8 equal portions (cut the ball of dough in half then half again to get 4 large triangle pieces.
 Cut each triangle into 2 pieces to get 8 equal triangles).
-Lightly flour your hands and work with one piece of dough at a time (keep the rest of the dough portions covered).
-Holding the pieces of dough with your hands gently work the dough into a circle pressing it out with your fingers (don't roll out the dough with a rolling pin or flatten on the table).
-The dough should make a thin 5 to 6-inch circle and doesn't need to look pretty -- it's supposed to be rustic!).
-The thinner the pieces, the better; keep working the dough outwards, being careful to not rip it.
+Lightly flour your hands and work with 1 piece of dough at a time (keep the rest of the dough portions covered).
+Holding the pieces of dough with your hands, gently work the dough into a circle, pressing it out with your fingers (donโ€™t roll out the dough with a rolling pin or flatten on the table).
+The dough should make a thin, 5-to-6-inch circle and doesnโ€™t need to look prettyโ€”itโ€™s supposed to be rustic!).
+The thinner the pieces, the better; keep working the dough outward, being careful to not rip it.

-• ASSEMBLE: Set out fried dough and top with equal amounts of meat filling.
+• Set out fried dough and top with equal amounts of meat filling.
 Add your favorite toppings such as shredded iceberg lettuce, halved cherry tomatoes, thinly sliced olives, guacamole, sour cream, cilantro, and/or lime.
 Enjoy immediately.

 Video